-If you are new animation and want to practice, the best way to start is to bring out the Timeline panel.
+If you want to practice making an animated GIF in photoshop, the best way to start is to bring out the Timeline panel.

 On the Video Timeline, Layers are organized as Tracks, and can always be rearranged.
-The purple bars represents the time duration of each frame within the Track.
+The purple bars represent the time duration of each frame within the Track.

-The duration of each frame can be lengthened, shortened, or moved to a different part of the Track by adjusting the endpoints and by dragging the entire clip horizontally on the Timeline.
+The duration of each frame can be lengthened, shortened, or moved to a different part of the Track.
+Adjust the endpoints by dragging the entire clip horizontally on the Timeline.

 Press the play icon to play back your sequence.
 You can move the playhead to a specific spot on the Timeline to start playback from that point.

-If playback feels too slow or fast, adjust your Timeline Frame Rate.
+If playback feels too slow or fast when making an animated GIF in Photoshop, adjust your Timeline Frame Rate.
 This is accessible in the Timeline expandable menu (top right corner).
 Adjusting the Timeline Frame Rate will change how many frames per second (fps) your animated GIF file will go by.

 If you already have pre-made images

-If you already have a series of images made, then start by going to File, select Scripts, then select Load Files into Stack.
-This method loads all of the individual images onto one canvas as individual layers.
+This method of making an animated GIF in Photoshop loads all of the individual images onto one canvas as individual layers.
 Each layer represents a frame.